-The holiday begins on Saturday evening when we meet and greet at the airport and are transferred to the Sumburgh Hotel where we check in for the evening.
+The holiday begins on Saturday evening when we meet and greet at Sumburgh Hotel where we check in for the evening.
 Over dinner we will enthuse over what awe inspiring possibilities of birds which may feature in over the week ahead and indeed recount the birds that have in the past.

 We begin on Sunday by exploring the southern end of the Shetland mainland and some of the best birding hotspots before making our way north to Hillswick and The St Magnus Bay Hotel.
 The north mainland is one of the most under watched corners of the Shetland Mainland and therefore offers huge potential for finding our own birds and there is plenty of fantastic habitats and locations which often go days without being covered.